jpk6789/nsis-dotnetcore/README.md

 This repository contains macro scripts intended to check whether a particular version of the dotnet core runtime is installed and, if not, install it.

-Currently only supports installing the appropriate WindowsDesktop runtime for the platform the installer is running on (ARM64, X86 or X86).
+Currently only supports installing the `Windows Desktop` runtime.
+Support for the core runtime only, or for `ASP.NET Core` runtime, is not currently implemented.

+The platform will be detected during installation and the appropriate runtime installer will be used.
+Supports `ARM64`, `X86` and `X86` platforms.

 # Usage